Americans with Disabilities Act (ADA)

 Location: 1400 James I. Harrison Jr. Parkway, East, Suite 300 Tuscaloosa, AL 35405

-Alabama Assistive Technology (STAR)
+Alabama’s Assistive Technology Act

 Alabama’s Assistive Technology Act (STAR) program is administered through the Department of Rehabilitation Services that aims to help children with developmental disabilities gain access to assistive technology.
 They provide information, referrals, training, alternate financing options, short-term loans, and other supportive services.